The great Pakistani real estate racket

 Lahoris are ready for apartment living – if only the real estate agents would let them do it

-In a speech to parliament in 2016, current prime minister and then opposition member Imran Khan defended his possession of an apartment in London.
-This was the height of the Panamanian newspapers, and discussed were the different apartments and flats that they had or did not own Prime Minister Nawaz Sharif.
+About apartment living, In a speech to parliament in 2016, current prime minister and then opposition member Imran Khan defended his possession of an apartment in London.
+This was the height of the Panamanian newspapers and discussed the different apartments and flats that they had or did not own by Prime Minister Nawaz Sharif.
 During the speech, Imran Khan mentioned an anecdote in which, when he bought his own London apartment in the 1990s, he told Mian Nawaz about it at a social gathering.
 Curious about this, Mian Nawaz asked what a marquee was, and Khan diligently explained that it was the top floor of a building.
 To this, Mian Nawaz quite seriously asked what Imran Khan would do if a tornado occurred and the upper apartment was blown up in it.

 The little story got bipartisan laughter from the house, but what it also did was say something about the Lahori obsession with land ownership, and the resulting reluctance to housing and vertical growth.
 Karachi is still the largest city in Pakistan, but by some means, the larger metropolitan area of Lahore can now be almost equal in size, if not already a bit larger.
 However, for most of its history, the residents of Lahore have avoided the notion of vertical expansion of the size of their city, making it difficult to find housing in the city.